 Environmental conditions were recorded at the start of the monitoring period, every hour, and whenever conditions changed.
-For the entire SSA, cloud cover (percent [%]), precipitation, and ice cover (%) were recorded.
-Beaufort wind scale level, sun glare, and an overall assessment of sightability were recorded for each substratum within the SSA and also in the BSA.
+For the entire SSA, cloud cover (%), precipitation and ice cover (%) were recorded.
+Beaufort wind scale level, sun glare, and an overall assessment of sightability (i.e., Excellent, Good, Moderate, Poor, and Impossible) were recorded for each substratum within the SSA and also in the BSA.
+Sightability was categorized as impossible when water was completely obscured by fog, ice, high sea state, or severe glare, resulting in virtually no ability of detecting a marine mammal.
+Substrata where sightability was deemed impossible were not surveyed for marine mammals.
+Details on the classification of glare, Beaufort level, and sightability can be found in the training manual (WSP 2023d).
 In all years, modelled tidal data for Bruce Head were obtained from WebTide Tidal Prediction Model (v 0.7.1).
 These tidal data were provided as tide height (m) relative to chart datum.
 A derivative variable of elevation change (as cm/5 min) was calculated by subtracting each data point from the previous recorded tide height point.
-New to the 2021 Program, a Davis Vantage Pro 2 weather station was set up at the observation platform to provide real-time updates of changing weather conditions, including wind speed and wind direction.
+Since 2021, a Davis Vantage Pro 2 weather station was set up at the observation platform to provide real-time updates of changing weather conditions, including wind speed and wind direction.